Photon-HDF5/photon-hdf5/docs/phdata.rst

 this important information can be added before saving the file.
 This prevents the accidental creation of incomplete or inconsistent files.

-For us-ALEX, 2, 3 or N colors:
+For μs-ALEX, 2, 3 or N colors:

 - **alex_period**: (integer or float) the duration of one complete excitation alternation period expressed in timestamp units, such that